ben-eb/perfectionist/README.md

 If set to a positive integer, set a maximum width for at-rule parameters; if they exceed this, they will be split up over multiple lines.
 If false, this behaviour will not be performed.
-Note that this transform is excluded from the `compressed` & `compact` formats.
+Note that this transform only applies to the `expanded` format.

 ##### maxSelectorLength